pmaga2/pmaga2/README.md

-Search Quality Rater
+- Search Quality Rater

-Studying Cybersecurity and Systems Administration
+- Studying Cybersecurity and Systems Administration

+- Member of Linux Users Group

-Graduation Date: May 2026
+- Graduation Date: May 2026

 <!--
 **pmaga2/pmaga2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.